hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 Coined Model
 ''''''''''''
-In the Coined Walk model,
-the ``time`` is discrete.
+In the coined quantum walk model, the ``time`` is discrete.
 Thus, only integer entries are accepted.
 There are three argument types for ``time``.